 I kicked off my electives with a meditative tassel-making class with Amanda Perna, a two-time Project Runway contestant and designer behind the Delray Beach-based brand House of Perna.
 Using yarn, wire, and beads, we handmade beautiful tassels to adorn our purses.
 Later, my dancing skills were put to the test during a salsa class with prize-winning Dominican dance instructor Julissa Hernandez.
 We also got to soak in some of the local lore through a guided tour of Worth Avenue and afternoon tea at the Flagler Museum.

 In my off time, I explored other parts of West Palm Beach for the first time.
 Driving through the neighborhoods felt like traveling back to the 1920s, with streets lined with beautiful buildings and homes in Art Deco, Mediterranean Revival, and Mission Revival architectural styles.
 The palm trees and royal poinciana tree flowers blooming bright red reminded me of being in my family’s hometown in the Dominican Republic.
-To unwind and relax, I collected a handful of seashells and dipped my feet in at the beach and later got a CBD body massage at The Spa at PGA National Resort
+To unwind and relax, I collected a handful of seashells and dipped my feet in at the beach and later got a CBD body massage at The Spa at PGA National Resort.

-I also enjoyed some of West Palm Beach’s most delicious culinary dining experiences, including Sourborn, Swifty’s at the glamorous Colony Hotel, James Beard Foundation Award-nominee Chef Pushkar Marathe’s Stage Kitchen & Bar, and Pink Steak.
+I also enjoyed some of West Palm Beach’s most delicious culinary dining experiences, including Sourbon, Swifty’s at the glamorous Colony Hotel, James Beard Foundation Award-nominee Chef Pushkar Marathe’s Stage Kitchen & Bar, and Pink Steak.
 While I have access to a bunch of world-class eateries in my hometown of New York City, the hospitality, quality, and decor at these restaurants had me hungry for more.

 AdvertisementADVERTISEMENT